usaid-cs/yesterday-i-learned/random.md

 1. [All clementines are mandarins][fooducate].
 Always buy clementines because they are seedless, and easy to peel.
 1. A "crop" is also where birds store their eaten food after having swallowed it, but before digesting it.
 1. [Here][wikipedia 117] is a nice chart describing your relationships with what "removed" means.
-1. [Dysprosium][wikipedia 118] is an element.
-That is its only purpose.
 1. It is [always wise to wear black][buytshirtsonline].
 Black instils confidence, intelligence, and attracts (at least) the opposite sex.
 It is also the best colour to wear to interviews, funerals, weddings, and some sort of gaming event.
 1. ["The more development I do the more I feel like increased Lines Of Code (LOC), nearly always results in increased bugs."][mayerdan]
 1. All Ottawan Schawarma restaurants are called Palaces.
 If they happen to be government buildings, they also use the same soap dispensers.